Dark Harvest (2016 film)

 Dark Harvest is a 2016 Canadian thriller film written and directed by James Hutson as his directorial debut.
 The film stars Cheech Marin in his first marijuana film in 33 years.
 After success on the festival circuit, the film gained a distribution deal for 2018.

 Plot

-Set in Vancouver on the eve of marijuana legalization, the story begins when a local marijuana grower is brutally murdered under mysterious circumstances.
-The victim's best friend, Carter Holmes (James Hutson), is devastated by the loss and becomes determined to uncover the truth behind the killing.
-Despite warnings from his wise mentor Ricardo (Cheech Marin), who advises him to stay out of the dangerous situation and let the authorities handle it, Carter refuses to remain passive.
+On the eve of its becoming legal, a marijuana grower is murdered.
+His best friend Carter (James Hutson), against the advice of his mentor Ricardo (Cheech Marin), teams up with narcotics investigator Bernie (A.C.
+Peterson) to discover the reasons and find the killer.

-Driven by grief and a desire for justice, Carter forms an unlikely partnership with Bernie (A.C.
-Peterson), a seasoned narcotics investigator who becomes personally invested in the case after suffering an injury from a bear trap while investigating the crime scene.
-The injury leaves Bernie with a limp, but his determination to solve the case remains unshaken.

-As Carter and Bernie delve deeper into Vancouver's criminal underworld, they uncover a complex web of corruption, betrayal, and competing interests surrounding the impending legalization of marijuana.
-Their investigation reveals that the murder may be connected to larger forces seeking to control the emerging legal cannabis market.
-The duo must navigate dangerous territory, facing threats from various criminal elements while racing against time to identify the killer.

-The investigation takes them through Vancouver's seedy underbelly, where they encounter drug dealers, corrupt officials, and other unsavory characters, all while the clock ticks toward legalization day.
-As they get closer to the truth, Carter and Bernie discover that the murder was not a random act of violence but part of a larger conspiracy that threatens to claim more lives if they don't act quickly to expose it.

 Production

 Filmmaker James Hutson was inspired to create this film based upon his experiences acting in training films for his local police department.
 The role of Bernie was played by Hutson's acting teacher A.C.
 Peterson who at the time was recovering from hip surgery.
 The inclusion of a bear trap injuring the character of Bernie, allowed the film to take advantage of the limp resulting from Peterson's healing hip, and became the "inciting incident" and thrust of the film.